Understanding Medicare Advantage Prescription Drug and Medicare Prescription Drug Plans

 Note: Costs associated with these drugs will not apply toward your true out-of-pocket expenses (TrOOP).
 For more information, please refer to the Center for Medicare and Medicaid document Understanding True Out-of-Pocket Costs (TrOOP).

 This information is not a complete description of benefits.
-Contact Customer Care at the number on your ID card.
+Contact the Customer Service number on your ID card.

 How do I submit reimbursement requests to my Part D plan for prescriptions I paid out-of-pocket for?

-The reimbursement form must be received within one year from the date you paid for the service.
+The reimbursement form must be received within three years from the date you paid for the service.
 This process of reimbursing is called direct member reimbursement or DMR.

 Submission of the form is not a guarantee of payment.
-Reimbursement request will not be processed without a prescription receipt.
+Reimbursement requests will not be processed without a prescription receipt.

-If you need help completing the DMR form, please contact your pharmacist or call Customer Care at the number on your Blue Shield ID card.
+If you need help completing the DMR form, please contact your pharmacist or call the Customer Service number on your Blue Shield ID card.

 DMR form for Medicare members, English (PDF, 233 KB)